robert17/iotf-rtd/docs/reference/device_model.rst

 Device Identification
 -------------------------------------------------------------------------------

-The Internet of Things Foundation requires a unique identifier for every device.
+Every device has a typeId and deviceId attribute.
+Typically, the typeId represents the model of your device, whilst the deviceId can represent its serial number.
+Within your Internet of Things Foundation organization, the combination of typeId and deviceId must be unique for each device.

-However, the identification of devices from the can often be complex due to the number of different potential identifying characteristics of a device.
-For example, model numbers will likely be unique within a manufacturer, and serial numbers will be unique within a model number.
-However, these rules are not true for all devices.
+In addition, the Internet of Things Foundation constructs a further identifier for each device based on your organizationId, the device's typeId and the device's deviceId.
+This identifier - the clientId - allows you to identify unequivocally an individual device.

-All devices within the Internet of Things Foundation are identified using the clientId, typeId and deviceId attributes.
 The characters which can be used in these identifiers are restricted so they can be used straightforwardly in communication protocols and REST APIs.
 There are a number of optional device identifiers for use with the device management protocol.
 These identifiers are: